ryans93/COP-Final-Project/README.md

 ## How to Use

 For this application, you will need to install [NodeJS](https://nodejs.org/en/download/).
 This project is a CLI application that has two modes.
+Before running the application, you will need to navigate to the same directory as the [package.json](package.json) in your terminal and run `npm i`.
+This will create a *node_modules* folder that contains the dependencies needed to run this app.
+Afterwards, you can run the app by enter one of these commands into the terminal:

+1. `node sorts-M`

+2. `node sorts-N`

+## Features

 1. Sorts with varying maximum ranges.
 This mode can be executed by running `node sorts-M`.
 This will display a table that examines the runtimes of different sorting algorithms processing arrays of 100k elements with varying ranges (from 10^1 to 10^8).